dafoumiR24/Expression-Profiles-Validation/README.md

 __Output data files__

-This function generates a new directory "C:/Users/aaaa/bbbb/cccc/dddd/GSEXXXX/Quality_Control" containing .png files of boxplots and histograms of probe intensities before and after normalisation procedure (fRMA), pseudo-images of all microarray chips depicting the weights of probe level model fitting, NUSE and RLE boxplots along with their statistics in .txt files.
+This function generates a new directory "C:/Users/aaaa/bbbb/cccc/dddd/GSEXXXX/Quality_Control" containing .png files of boxplots and histograms of probe intensities before and after normalisation procedure (fRMA), pseudo-images of all microarray chips depicting the weights of probe level model fitting, NUSE and RLE boxplots along with their statistics in .txt files.<br/>
 <br/>
 <br/>
  ```{r}